Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

     2. The footer also features social media links which are in the format of icons in other make them more eye-catching and also change colour when hovered over in the same way as the nav-bar links.
     3. Furthermore, there is a "Contact Us" section of the "About Us" page which allows the user to contact the company without having to leave the site.
+NB. see (./assets/screenshots/screenshots_d) for visual representation of this.

 2. As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it still to evoke a positive response.
     1. By implementing a combination of bootstrap responsive design and media queries at varying viewport widths, the website is fully responsive with regards to the viewport size of the device that it is being viewed on.
     2. Thus, the site will be aesthetically pleasing to the user on matter the viewport size.
+NB. see (./assets/screenshots/screenshots_e) for visual representation of this.

+In order to ensure broad functionality, the website was tested across a variety of internet browsers such as Google Chrome, Internet Explorer, Microsoft Edge and Safari.
+In addition, dev tools was used to test the site across a range of devices in order to ensure there were no bugs specific to a given device.

 ###Automated Testing

   The HTML and the CSS code were put through the W3C schools HTML and CSS validators respectively to eliminated any potential syntax errors.

+###Bugs

+Bug: The "What is Tapenade?" on the index page had a slight grey discolouration.
+Fix: The "overlay" div was set to be too high thus bleeding into the "What is Tapenade?" section.

+Bug: "history-image-1" and "history-image-2" would not display centrally within their columns.
+Fix: The margin left and right values were set to auto, thus allowing for responsiveness whilst ensuring the images were always centered.

+Bug: The hero image on the index page would become distorted when the viewport size was reduced.
+Fix: I used an editing program to crop the image in order to change its dimensions.